JudithEtxebarrieta/OPTECOT/README.md

 optecot=OPTECOT(popsize,xdim,xbounds,max_time,theta0,theta1, objective_min,objective_function)
 ```

 Initializing the class for the first time takes some time, since in addition to setting the explicitly indicated parameters, other parameters are also calculated from the given ones.
 Moreover, a directory is created to store the data of interest obtained during this procedure.
-By default a folder called `results` will be created in the same path where this file MonoObjective_OPTECOT.py is located, being `library_OPTECOT/results/auxiliary_data` the path for auxiliary data , `library_OPTECOT/results/data` the path for main data and `library_OPTECOT/results/figures` the path for figures.
+By default, a folder called `results` will be created in the same path where the file `MonoObjective_OPTECOT.py` is located, being `library_OPTECOT/results/auxiliary_data` the path for auxiliary data , `library_OPTECOT/results/data` the path for main data and `library_OPTECOT/results/figures` the path for figures.

 **Step 2** Once the class instance is initialized, it is possible to solve the available optimization problem using the CMA-ES algorithm in three different ways: